desperius/pet/README.md

 # PET
-PATH Editing Tool is a tool for simple editing of PATH variables.
+PATH Editing Tool is a tool for simple editing of PATH environment variable.